Fixed-Effect Regressions on Network Data: Variance bound and asymptotic analysis

-The bias will typically be non-negligible relative to the standard error.
 If the functional of interest is the variance, an exact bias correction can be performed (see \citealt{AndrewsGillSchankUpward2008} and \citealt{KlineSaggioSolvsten2018}).
 For functionals like $\tau$, a plug-in estimator of the leading-order bias $b$ is easily formed and so an adjusted estimator is readily constructed.
-Its effectiveness as a bias-reduction device will again depend on the connectivity structure of the graph.
+Its effectiveness as a bias-correction device will again depend on the connectivity structure of the graph.
 We postpone a detailed analysis to future work.
 In a recent contribution \cite{KlineSaggioSolvsten2018} present limit theory for quadratic forms in $\mathbold{\alpha}$.